duffydata/corporate-action-helper/README.md

 **What is the Corporate Action Calculator?**

-Theoretical Open Price Calculator (TOPC) serves as a valuable tool for efficiently computing the Theoretical Open Price of securities on the ex-date of a Corporate Action.
+Theoretical Open Price Calculator (TOPC) serves as a valuable tool for efficiently computing the Theoretical Open Price of a security on the ex-date of a Corporate Action.
 This notebook provides a quick efficient way of calculating theoretical open prices for various Corporate Actions, including Cash Dividends, Splits, Rights Issues, and Spin Offs.

 **Who are the target users?**